mrocklin/thesis/background-scientific-software-engineering.md

 ### Open Source Scientific Ecosystems

 A broad userbase coupled with advances in online code sharing and relatively robust package managers has fostered a culture of open source scientific code publication.
 Often the choice of language is made due to the location of preexisting scientific codebases rather than the features of the language itself.
-Large scientific software ecosystems provide a scaffolding for several disciplines ({Statistics: R, Biology: bio-perl, Numerics: SciPy})
+Large scientific software ecosystems provide a scaffolding for several disciplines (R for Statistics, bioperl for Biology, SciPy for numerics).

 ### Adaptation to Parallelism